●(For foreign residents)If you become sick in Japan…

 For example, the method Kyoto City uses for their night time HIV test requires of window of more than 3 months to obtain a correct result.

 One possibly exposed less than 3 months prior can take the HIV test, but it is recommended to take the test again after 3 months have passed.

 5.1 Kyoto City (English)

-Free, anonymous and rapid HIV test on Thursday evenings.
+Free, anonymous HIV test on evening.
+Twice a month in Monday.

 There is a limited number of people who can take the test.
 Please note there are times when no appointments are available.

 For other details, please check the Kyoto City website.

 Place: Kyoto Industrial Health Association [MAP]